-The average age of the first period for girls in the United States is somewhere between 12 and 13, but there is a wide range of normal.
-Generally speaking, breast development before age 8, lack of breast development by 13 or no menstrual period by 16 could be abnormal and should be brought to the attention of a child’s medical provider.
+The average age of the first period in the United States is somewhere between 12 and 13, but there is a wide range of normal.
+Generally speaking, breast development before age 8, lack of breast development by 13 or no menstrual period by 16 years old could be abnormal and should be brought to the attention of a medical provider.
 Seeking care for early breast development, delay in breast development or late first menstrual period is important.
 Catching these rare conditions early prevents any other concerns from sprouting.

 Not every teenager with heavy or prolonged bleeding will warrant testing for a bleeding disorder or other period problems.
-However, it is important to identify the ones who need testing and the ones who have a true bleeding disorder.
-Early diagnosis can improve the treatment of heavy periods but also prepare these young women for future situations that will require preventive treatment such as surgery and pregnancy.
+But it is important to identify who needs testing and who has a true bleeding disorder.
+Early diagnosis can improve the treatment of heavy periods but also prepare patients for future situations that will require preventive treatment such as surgery and pregnancy.

-When to seek help
+When to seek help for period problems

 If you need help